mpeterv/argparse/README.md

 ### Configuring parser

-Parsers have several fields affecting their behaviour.
+Parsers have several fields affecting their behavior.
 For example, `description` field sets the text to be displayed in the help message between the usage message and the listings of options and arguments.
 Another is `name`, which overwrites the name of the program which is used in the usage message(default value is inferred from command line arguments).

 There are several ways to set fields.
 The first is to call a parser with a table containing some fields.